dattito/zotero-export/README.md

 # zotero-export

-This is a small CLI tool that allows downloading the biblatex for a collection and storing it in a file.
+This is a small CLI tool that allows downloading the items (mostly for the biblatex format) of a collection and storing it in a file.
 It uses the cloud access of zotero, not the local application.

 ToDo: